Skip to Content

 Marking Instead of Signing

-If you are unable to sign your name and you do not own a signature stamp (or have not already registered a signature stamp you do own with the Registrar of Voters Office), you may make a mark and have a witness aged 18 or older sign near your mark.
+If you are unable to sign your name, you can make a mark and have a witness aged 18 or older sign near your mark.

 Signature Stamps

-If you are unable to sign your name and you own a signature stamp, you may register your stamp at the Registrar of Voters Office so you can use your stamp when you sign your name at a Vote Center or on a Vote-by-Mail identification envelope.
-An elections official must witness you use your stamp on a new registration form before your stamp will be valid for voting.
+If you own a signature stamp, you can use the stamp to sign but you must first register the stamp at the Registrar of Voters Office.
+An elections official must witness you use your stamp on a new registration form before it will be valid for voting purposes.

 Power of Attorney